 This is part of an ongoing series that profiles America's most wanted criminals.

-Schillaci is educated in philosophy, religion and politics.
-He is a skilled musician, computer savvy and he speaks three languages.
+Jon Schillaci is educated in philosophy, religion and politics.
+He is a skilled musician, he's computer savvy and he speaks three languages.

-So it was no wonder there was an instant connection when he began a pen-pal relationship with his 5-year-old victim’s family in New Hampshire after he submitted a poem to a literary magazine the family worked on.
+So it was no wonder there was an instant connection when he began a pen-pal relationship with a family in New Hampshire after he submitted a poem to a literary magazine the family worked on.

 "Everyone who meets him likes him," said FBI agent Laura Hanlon.

-According to police, Schillaci and the New Hampshire family — whose name has not been released for safety reasons — started writing back and forth.
-Writing regularly from his jail cell when he was serving the 10-year sentence, he told of his hopes for life after prison and his desire for a new beginning.
+According to police, Schillaci and the New Hampshire family -- whose name has not been released for safety reasons -- started writing back and forth.
+Writing regularly from his jail cell, he told of his hopes for life after prison and his desire for a new beginning.
 He promised he could change, and the family believed him.

 In 1999, fresh out of prison, Schillaci headed not for Oklahoma, where he was born, or his adoptive state of Texas, but instead to the New Hampshire town of Deerfield, where his pen-pal family lived.